KwatMDPhD/how_to_medicine/Flow.md

 ## Frame

-"I'm here to help you with your medical needs."
+"PATIENTALIAS, I'm here to help you with your medical needs."

 "I want to ask you some questions and do a physical exam."